-Applications received at or after Friday, May 3, 2024, 12:01 PM ET., will not be accepted as a submission.
+Applications received at or after Monday, November 18, 2024, 12:01 pm ET, will not be accepted as a submission.
 Any additions or deletions to a submitted application will not be accepted.
-If you are able to email all five PDF files at one time, please feel free.
+If you are able to email all five PDF files at one time, please feel free to do so.
 Sending multiple emails with one PDF file each is acceptable.
-Application must be labeled and completely packaged for receipt by DBH.
+Applications must be labeled and completely packaged for receipt by DBH.
 Unidentified emails of applications will not be accepted.

-Application submissions will be confirmed according to the date and time received in the Grants inbox.
+Application submissions will be confirmed according to the date and time received in the Grants inbox (dbh.grants@dc.gov) only.
 An automated email message will be sent to the submitting email address confirming only the "receipt" of that submission.
 You may not request updates to the "status" of a submission, as DBH will notify applicants of results after the review panel has closed.